 “Isn’t that awesome, Ollie?”
 Ronnie says, prompting me back into the conversation in which I want to escape.

 “Yes, that’s amazing.
 Dale is a lucky guy,” I lie through my teeth.
 Too lucky if anyone wants to know, which they don’t.

 “Is this dress too formal for school, Ollie?”
 Tori asks.

 Why the hell is she asking me?
 I know nothing about girl fashion.
-How am I supposed to look at her, when I feel like spiders are crawling all over me?
+So how am I supposed to look at her when I feel like spiders are crawling all over me?